Fort Yellowstone, Wyoming – Preserving the First National Park

 Fort Yellowstone, Officers’ Row as seen from Capitol Hill, by the National Park Service.

-Numerous buildings from Fort Yellowstone’s tenure continue to stand, including the Captain’s Quarters, Post Headquarters, Guard House, Hospital Annex, Commissary and Quartermaster storehouses, and several more.
-A self-guiding trail directs visitors to these many historic buildings.
+Numerous buildings from Fort Yellowstone’s tenure, including the Captain’s Quarters, Post Headquarters, Guard House, Hospital Annex, Commissary, and Quartermaster storehouses, continue to stand.
+A self-guided trail directs visitors to numerous historic buildings.

 Contact Information: